dev7878/Stock-Trading-Application/README.md

   ```
 - Additional endpoints and usage instructions can be found in the documentation.

-## API Documentation
-- API documentation can be generated using [API documentation tool name].

 ## Contributing
 Contributions to the project are welcome!
 Please follow these steps: